 With this new shape, simple length references to determine height become somewhat obsolete.
 The slope back towards the rider would not give an accurate comparison when matching length of the stock screen.
 Instead Clearview suggests to measure vertically when determining the correct height.
 Start with the ‘Off” designation on the switch then measure up to the top edge.
-This will give a common reference point that can be found on every new model.

 Coming Soon in Mid-December: Tour X-Large 19″

 Clearview Shields is excited about our new 2014 Street Glide, Electra Glide and Limited Replacement options

 And we are sure you will be too.